-One way to make sure that your college education helps your future income is to look at the industries and careers that are growing or are most employable in your state and pursue a degree in the same field of study.
-The top five industries that showed a positive growth trend in an October 2021 report for Wyoming were leisure and hospitality; retail trade; financial activities; trade, transportation, and utilities; and professional and business services.
+One way to make sure your college education helps increase your future income is to look at the industries and occupations that offer the most opportunities in your state and pursue a degree in the same field of study.
+The five largest industries in Wyoming are office and administrative support occupations, transportation and material moving, construction and extraction, food preparation and serving, and sales.

-For careers requiring a bachelor’s degree, the five fastest-growing jobs in Wyoming are information security analysts, materials engineers, construction managers, management analysts, and market research analysts.
+The five fastest-growing jobs in Wyoming that typically require a bachelor’s degree are information security analysts, materials engineers, construction managers, management analysts, and market research analysts.

 - Wyoming Hathaway Scholarship Program.
-This scholarship program helps any high school student who meets certain academic standards as well as those who have a financial need to pay for college.
+This scholarship program helps high school students who meet certain academic standards as well as those with unmet financial need pay for college.